friedkeenan/nxpy/cpython/Doc/library/ipaddress.rst

       hosts are all the IP addresses that belong to the network, except the Subnet-Router anycast address.
 For networks with a mask length of 127, the Subnet-Router anycast address is also included in the result.
-      Networks with a mask of 128 will return a list containing the single host address.

    .. method:: overlaps(other)
    .. method:: address_exclude(network)